SeijiNoda/PinEarth/README.md

 This project's front-end was developed with the [Vue.js](https://vuejs.org/) framework and, of course, Node.js.
 Besides that, we also utilized an external API called [MapBox](https://www.mapbox.com/) for our personalized map, and an open-source library called [Leaflet.js](https://leafletjs.com/) for map handling.

 ### [Backend](./backend)
 In this project, we developed an [ASP.net C#](https://dotnet.microsoft.com/apps/aspnet) API as our backend.
-It's function was to access ou -database_ and return it's data about our pins, so that we could place it in our map.
+It's function was to access ou _database_ and return it's data about our pins, so that we could place it in our map.

 ## Team
 Developed by: